 Some people swear by a newspaper to polish their glass surfaces.
 It does work and can work well, but many people don't like getting newsprint on their hands.
 The newspaper also doesn't hold up very well when it gets wet.
 But if you are finding that towels and cloth just aren't for you, the newspaper is worth a try.
 And if you are happy with how the glass looks but not how your hands look, you can simply wear gloves!

 08 of 08

 Many glass and window cleaners can cause damage to the framed wood areas of our mirrors and windows.
-Prevent drips on the wood which can damage these surfaces; place a small cloth on the wood or windowsill to absorb any drips.
-And avoid spraying too much cleaner at once—instead, spray the window in small sections working from the top down to the bottom of the glass.
+Prevent drips on the wood which can damage these surfaces by placing a small cloth on the wood or windowsill to absorb any drips.
+And avoid spraying too much cleaner at once—instead, spray the window in small sections, working from the top down to the bottom of the glass.